When is an archaeological assessment required?

 An archaeological assessment should include the following information:

-- a description of the significance of the heritage assets that will be affected by the proposed development and their contribution to the site
+- a description of the significance of the heritage assets affected by the proposed development and their contribution to the site

 - a desk-based assessment of the impact of the proposal.
 It should show the sources that have been considered and the expertise that has been consulted

 - any relevant supporting documentation, such as plans showing historic features that may exist on or adjacent to the development site.
 This includes listed buildings and structures, historic parks and gardens, and historic battlefields

 How do I submit an archaeological assessment?

 If you apply for planning permission online using the Planning Portal, you can upload your archaeological assessment.
 This is after you have completed the relevant application forms.

 If you choose to submit a paper-based application instead, you will need to provide:

 Where can I find out further information?

 For further information on preparing and submitting an archaeological assessment, see the links below: